 The STS (self-test software), RMS (Resource Management System), Service Algorithm Minimal (SAM) and Flash Loader together compose the TOE firmware stored in the ROM.
-All mandatory functions for internal testing, production usage and start-up behavior (STS), and also the RMS and SAM functions are grouped
+All mandatory functions for internal testing, production usage and start-up behavior (STS), and also the RMS and SAM functions are grouped together in a common privilege level.
+These privilege levels are protected by a hardwired Memory Management Unit (MMU) setting.

 The user software has to be implemented in SOLID FLASHTM NVM.
-The user can choose, whether the software is loaded into the SOLID FLASHTM NVM by Infineon Technologies AG or by the user
+The user can choose, whether the software is loaded into the SOLID FLASHTM NVM by Infineon Technologies AG or by the user.